Carrooi/Node-Simq/README.md

 ## Changelog

+* 5.6.1
+	+ Bug with node modules required from another module

 * 5.6.0
 	+ Added support for configurable modules [[#14](https://github.com/sakren/node-simq/issues/14)]
 	+ Normalizing all paths in `require.resolve` (previously it was only for relative paths)